KunalChoudhary07/Command-Line-Blogging-Platform/README.md

 ## 🔮 Future Improvements

 - This project has a solid foundation that can be extended with many exciting features:
-- Web Frontend: Build a web-based API using Flask or Django and connect it to a modern frontend framework like React or Vue.js.
+     - **Web Frontend**: Build a web-based API using Flask or Django and connect it to a modern frontend framework like React or Vue.js.
-- Post Search: Implement a search functionality to find posts by title or content.
+     - **Post Search**: Implement a search functionality to find posts by title or content.
-- Full User Profiles: Allow users to write and edit a personal bio.
+     - **Full User Profiles**: Allow users to write and edit a personal bio.
-- Advanced Security: Upgrade password hashing from sha256 to a stronger, salted algorithm using a library like bcrypt.
+     - **Advanced Security**: Upgrade password hashing from sha256 to a stronger, salted algorithm using a library like bcrypt.
-- Comment Moderation: Fully implement the pending status for comments, allowing authors to approve or deny them.
+     - **Comment Moderation**: Fully implement the pending status for comments, allowing authors to approve or deny them.

 ---